 Fusion team members are always willing to coach each other as they develop new areas of expertise.
 They value shared team outcomes and non-financial rewards for coaching others.
 Such incentives can positively impact fusion behaviors, particularly a commitment to coaching.
 But to the contrary, most fusion teams fail to promote and sometimes even hamper employees’ coaching intent because they do one or more of the following:

 To overcome the above-mentioned challenges, progressive IT organizations realign employee objectives and incentives to encourage coaching.
-They make employees realize that in a fusion team, success comes from enhancing others’ performance and not just one’s own.
+They make employees realize that in a fusion team, success comes from enhancing others’ performance, not just one’s own.

 Organizations are trying to give a different meaning to career trajectories so that employees see fusion team assignments as learning opportunities that increase their employability.
 These new career trajectories link progression with the diversity of an employee’s experiences.
 A good way to communicate this shift is to show experience-based career maps to the employees.
 These maps focus on the path as much as the destination but do not show progress as a linear, largely vertical movement.
 Instead, they emphasize the importance of gaining diverse experiences through lateral and vertical moves that help build the necessary capabilities to take up a critical role in the future.

 Fusion team members are always open to risk, uncertainty, and new ways of working.

 Employees who thrive in fusion teams must have an open mind that embraces risk, uncertainty, and novel ways of working.
 Regrettably, decades of standardization and centralization have turned 94 percent of IT employees into risk-averse, process-centric, or functional silo-oriented individuals.